xeniyash/nopcommerce/README.md

 # Setup your environment

-Note: all commands in this README.md are for MacOS, commands for other operation will be provided later
+Note: all commands in this README.md are for MacOS, commands for other operation systems will be provided later

 TODO: Add commands for Windows and Linux

 - install brew: